 This will allow consumer systems and end users to identify medication/medical device plans with multiple dosages and take appropriate action.

-Where a medication is stopped or discontinued then the status of the authorisation SHOULD be changed to ‘stopped’ and a textual stop reason provided via
+Where a medication/medical device is stopped or discontinued then the status of the authorisation MUST be changed to ‘stopped’ and a textual stop reason provided via

-statusReason SHOULD NOT be generated when an authorisation has simply expired (exceeded review date or number of issues).
+statusReason MUST NOT be generated when an authorisation has simply expired (exceeded review date or number of issues).

 In conjunction with

 plan represents an authorisation for acute, repeat, repeat dispensed medication/medical device.

 Where a medication/medical device is re-authorised a new authorisation MUST be generated in the form of a